cnc-expert/twells-apps-script/README.md

   - `M27x2`;
   - `G1/2`;
   - `G3/4`.
-- `options` - list of options.
+- `options` - List of options.
 Separated with any non-letter and non-numeric symbol, or without any separator.
+May be empty.

 ## MAKED01
 Form an order code for the D01 thermowell.